jguillaumes/dockersimh/README.md

 ## Repository and image contents

 This repository contains the files needed to build a containerized version of simh.
-The resulting docker image will be debian-based and will contain:
+The resulting docker images will be debian-based and will contain:

 - The gcc compiler, needed to build simh